About testicular torsion

 You can expect the following on the day of your procedure.

-• A member of your urology team will explain the procedure to you, and you will have a chance to ask questions.
+• A member of your surgical team will explain the procedure to you, and you will have a chance to ask questions.

 • They will review your medical history, and ask about any medicines that you currently take or allergies that you may have.